Crosses / Legendary Rocks (destroyed): OS Grid Reference – SE 1975 2909

-Stand by this low, flat topped stone, and your calls will echo distinctly, whether or not you face the castle.
-We found that the echo seemed more pronounced after dark, but that may have been a result of there being less ambient noise at night.
-We can only speculate as to how people in distant times reacted to the echo, and it is interesting how MacDonald’s Gaelic-speaking friend reacted to the echo, almost as if he believed it to be a living organism which he did not expect to reply in his own language.
-We were both impressed by this powerful natural phenomenon.
+We can only speculate as to how people in distant times reacted to this echo, and it is interesting how MacDonald’s Gaelic-speaking friend reacted, almost as if he believed it to be a living organism which he did not expect to reply in his own language.

 MacDonald, Hugh, Rambles Round Glasgow, Descriptive, Historical & Traditional, John Smith & Son: Glasgow 1854 & 1910.